Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/starter-project/kotlin.md

 image: public/assets/images/client-sdk/android-app-to-phone/nav-graph.png
 ```

-The application consists of 4 screens:
+The application consists of four screens:

 - **login** - responsible for logging the user
 - **mian** - allows to start a call and listenes for incomming call
-- **incomming call** - answear or reject incomming call
+- **incoming call** - answer or reject incoming call
 - **on call** - displayed during call, allows to end current call

 ## Project internal structure